deep-learning-security/deep-learning-security.github.io/forum.md

 # Participation

-To participate as a speaker, please submit a research talk proposal as per the submission guidelines below.
+To participate as a speaker, please submit a research short paper as per the submission guidelines below.
 Submissions can be authored by teams.
-The organizing committee will select a set of finalist teams, who will be invited to present their work in-person at the forum.
-Talks will be divided into 3 tracks:
+The organizing committee will select a set of finalist teams, who will be invited to present their work in-person at the forum on Dec 14 and a lightning talk and a poster session on Dec 15.
+Submissions will be divided into 3 tracks:

-**Datasets**: Talks showcasing the creation of new datasets to spur research activity
+**Datasets**: Showcasing the creation of new datasets to spur research activity

-**Real-world Applications**: Talks showcasing interesting real-world applications of deep learning in security
+**Real-world Applications**: Showcasing interesting real-world applications of deep learning in security

-**Models, Techniques and others:** Talks discussing research on new deep learning models, techniques for analysis of models, adversarial learning techniques, privacy-preserving deep learning, and other topics of interest.
+**Models, Techniques, Attacks, and others:** Showcasing research on new deep learning models, techniques for analysis of models, adversarial learning techniques, privacy-preserving deep learning, attacks on deep learning systems, and other topics of interest.

 Presentations in each track will be evaluated for one or more awards by the organizing committee.
 The forum will include an